fvilarinho/phonebook/README.md

 Just execute the shell script `build.sh` to start the building process.
 Execute `package.sh` to start the packaging, and execute`publish.sh` to publish the built packages in the repository.

-The following variables must be set in your build environment file that is located in `.env`.
+The following variables must be set in your build environment file `.env` that is located in the root directory of this project.
+Please use the file `.env.template` as template.

 - `DOCKER_REGISTRY_URL`: Define the Docker Registry Repository URL to build and store the container images.
 (For example, to use [Docker HUB](https://hub.docker.com), the value will be `docker.io`.
 To use